-While winter might bring you delights like building snowmen, singing carols and drinking cocoa by the fire, your beard hates winter.
+While winter might bring you delights like building snowmen and drinking cocoa by the fire, your beard hates winter.
 And winter hates your beard, too, which is why keeping your facial hair looking and feeling good in the cold is such a hassle.
-So give your beard (and the face attached to it) a holiday present by following these tips.
+So give your beard (and the face attached to it) a belated holiday present by following these tips.

 The reason winter and your beard don’t get along is because of the humidity in the air — or rather, the lack of it.
 “The skin is a lot drier during the winter months, which is going to cause irritation,” says Amanda Hughes of the L.A.-based men’s salon Dr. Beard.
 “So, the skin on your face will feel a lot itchier and a lot drier and your beard is going to feel a lot more coarse and wiry.
 Your hair could potentially fall out more, just because of [the cold weather].”